Leading policy efforts to address the food-climate nexus

 The Barcelona Challenge is a tool for cities and their citizens, pioneers in climate action, to publicly proclaim their food policy commitments and their impact on climate change.
 It is a way of putting into practice the recommendations of the Glasgow Declaration, expanding on the proposals of the C40 Good Food Cities Declaration and takes place within the framework of the Milan Urban Food Policy Pact.
 All of which are essential processes and milestones to progress local food policies at the global level.

-It is promoted by Barcelona City Council, Red de Ciudades por la Agroecología (Cities for Agroecology Spanish Network) (Spain), the Milan Urban Food Policy Pact, C40, Terres en villes (France) and Sustainable Food Places (UK).
+The Challenge is promoted by Barcelona City Council, Red de Municipios por la Agroecología (Municipalities for Agroecology Spanish Network) (Spain), the Milan Urban Food Policy Pact, C40, Terres en villes (France) and Sustainable Food Places (UK).

-This Challenge hopes to lead the global efforts of cities and put the food-climate nexus at the heart of decision-making at COP26, the UN’s Food Systems Summit, and beyond.
+It hopes to lead the global efforts of cities and put the food-climate nexus at the heart of decision-making at COPs, the UN’s Food Systems Summit, and beyond.